LAST UPDATED – 10/23/22 – Central Otago Wine Valleys Guide

 Out of all of the wineries that we visited in the Central Otago Valleys, Mount Rosa has to be my favorite location.
 Not to mention, they produce some fantastic wine.
 They have an abundance of beautiful outdoor seating so that you can sit back, relax with a glass of your favorite Mount Rosa wine, and enjoy the absolutely stunning landscape around the vineyard.

 Wooing Tree Vineyards

 If you don’t have your own vehicle or don’t feel like driving yourself from one wine tasting to another, there are a variety of fantastic wine tours that offer hotel pickups in Queenstown, Wanaka, and Cromwell.
-In case you are interested in looking into a tour, I have included a list of some of the highest-rated tours for you to review below.
+In case you are interested in looking into a tour, I have included a list of some of the highest-rated tours for you to review in my New Zealand Central Otago Wine Valleys guide below.

 |Central Otago Wine Tour from Queenstown – Including Lunch|

 |Zipline Combo with Wine Tasting Tour from Queenstown|

 |Heli Jeep Wine Tour from Cromwell, Central Otago|

 Other Things to See and Do in the Area